openstack/cloudkitty/doc/source/rating/hashmap.rst

     +------------+--------------------------------------+

-In this example every machine with the flavor m1.tiny will be charge 0.01 per collection period.
+In this example every machine with the flavor m1.tiny will be charged 0.01 per collection period.